-In addition to gathering comments from attendees at the public workshop, residents were invited to submit comments directly to the County regarding the draft of the Housing Element update.
+In addition to gathering comments from attendees at the public workshop, residents were invited to submit comments directly to the County regarding the questions related to access and availability as well as the draft of the Housing Element update.
 No comment letters were received by the County during the housing element update process.